Viable pathways for social change.

 This is just a first taste of what business models for social enterprises might look like.
 In order to further help aspiring changemakers getting more confident with the topic, we decided to collect data through different case studies.

-In our “Social Business Case Studies” section, we indeed discuss how different social enterprises and social businesses are creating, delivering and capturing value.
+In our collection of case studies, we indeed discuss how different social enterprises and social businesses are creating, delivering and capturing value.
 Beside that, for each organization we also investigate what’s the business model framework behind it.
-So, don’t forget to keep browsing and check this section! 🙂
+So, don’t forget to keep browsing our platform to discover more! 🙂